reflectoring/reflectoring.github.io/_posts/2021-01-05-git-rebase-merge.md

 ![Git Rebase Example](/assets/img/posts/git-rebase-merge/git-rebase-working2.png)

-Now it is time to fast forward our main branch, Remeber that fast forward is simply a unique instance of git rebase when there are no commits to be replayed (and the target branch has new commits while the history of the target branch has not been changed and all the commits on the target branch have the current one as their predecessor.)
+Now it's time to fast forward our main branch.
+Fast forward is simply a unique instance of git rebase in which we are moving the tip of a branch to the latest commit.
+In our case, we want to move the tip of the main branch forward so it points to the latest commit of our feature branch.

-We will use the following commands to do this,
+We will use the following commands to do this:

 ```
 git checkout main

 git merge feature1
 ```
-In simple words, fast forwarding main to the feature1 branch means that previously the HEAD pointer for main branch was at 'C6' but after the the above command it fast forwards the main branch's HEAD pointer to the client branch.
+In simple words, fast forwarding `main` to the `feature1` branch means that previously the HEAD pointer for main branch was at 'C6' but after the the above command it fast forwards the main branch's HEAD pointer to the client branch.

 ![Git Rebase Done](/assets/img/posts/git-rebase-merge/git-rebase-working3.png)